 If discrete manufacturing involves the batch manufacture of a products via a bill of materials, process manufacturing uses recipes or formulas that change the raw materials when producing the finished product, which (unlike discrete manufacturing) cannot be disassembled to recreate the raw materials, as they have been transformed in the production process.

 Electronics and vehicles are examples of products created by discrete manufacturing processes, but virtually any item sold in a store requires the assembly of different parts.
 Some of those parts may have been produced via process manufacturing prior to being provided to the discrete manufacturer to assemble.

-As the discrete manufacturer assembles a finished product, it must be added to inventory while, at the same time, the parts used to create it must be removed to ensure accurate inventory counts.
+As the discrete manufacturer assembles a finished product, it must be added to inventory while, at the same time, the parts used to create it must be removed to ensure accurate inventory counts (a parts inventory system).
 Product in all stages (work in progress) adds raw materials and labor costs to update the value of the product as it goes through production.

 Both types of manufacturing processes can readily be managed with the help of SOS Inventory software, which has been specifically designed to add advanced inventory features for QuickBooks Online users.

 All the steps involved must be tracked and costs recorded to ensure the business meets demand while minimizing the amount of cash invested in inventory.
 All operations from arrival of supplies through delivery of finished product to the customer must be accurately tracked to keep finances up-to-date and production continuous.

 Trying to manage any of the workflow stages on spreadsheets is certain to lead to inconsistencies down the line.
 Only software designed to be a complete discrete manufacturing system that manages all the workflows from one end of your business to the other will be a platform built to support growth.

 Q: What is the difference between continuous and discrete manufacturing?